Gun Violence in New Mexico

 October 26 | 0 |

-YOUTH CHARGED WHERE A GUN WAS PRESENT THIS SEPTEMBER AND OCTOBER
+Juveniles detained WHERE A GUN WAS PRESENT THIS SEPTEMBER 2023 Thru September 2024

-The number of juveniles detained for a delinquent act where a firearm was involved was down to 29 in October.
-That is a decrease from 32 the month prior.
+Juveniles detained for a delinquent act where a firearm was involved in August.

 Gun Violence and Public Health